 Professional Staff Director

-Jeff is an Adjunct Professor of Psychology and is in his 20th year at MCC.
-He has also taught at RIT and several other universities.
-Jeff has held the role of Adjunct Director (with some time off) for over six years.
-He is a past member of the FA negotiating team, has served on the adjunct and communication sub-teams, and has conducted FA training sessions for adjunct faculty.
-He has also been president of the New York State Conference of the American Association of University Professors, which is both a faculty union and a non-disciplinary professional advocacy group.
-Jeff is currently president of the Learning Disabilities Association of New York State.
+Jeff is Adjunct Professor of Psychology in his 21st year at MCC.
+He also taught at RIT and other universities.
+Jeff held the role of Adjunct Director for seven years and is now Adjunct Chair.
+He has twice been a member of the FA negotiating team, served on the adjunct and communication sub-teams, and conducted FA workshops for adjunct faculty.
+He is a past president of the New York State Conference of the American Association of University Professors (both a faculty union and a non-disciplinary professional advocacy group), and of the Learning Disabilities Association of New York State.
 He has a M.S. in counseling and a Ph.D. in psychology with an educational specialization.

 Christine is a Professor of Sociology in the Anthropology/History/Political Science/Sociology department, where she has been teaching Sociology, mainly Criminology, since coming to MCC in January 2003.
 She was born in Niagara Falls and grew up in a proud working-class union home, joining her first union at age 20 while working as a construction laborer in Houston, TX.
 She has an AAS in Criminal Justice from Niagara County Community College, a BS in Criminal Justice and Political Science from SUNY Brockport, and an MA in Sociology from University at Buffalo.
 Prior to coming to MCC, she taught fulltime in her alma mater’s Department of Criminal Justice at SUNY Brockport.

 Bill was born and raised in North Chili, NY, graduated from York Central, and is a veteran of the U.S. Army.
 He obtained an A.A.S. in Heating and Air-Conditioning Technology in 1992 and completed a 5 year apprenticeship in HVAC (Journeymen) with Sheet Metal Workers Local 46, May 1997; working for 15 years for the Leo J. Roth Corporation as an HVAC field technician and an apprentice instructor at the union hall.
 He became an HVAC Instructor at MCC in 2007.
-He continued his education, earning a B.S. in Vocational and Technical Education in 2016 from Empire State College and a Masters in Adult Education from Buffalo State College in 2017.
-He worked on a NYSERDA grant that allowed MCC to create a Solar Training Center and SUNY approved solar certificate within the HVAC/R program.
+He earned a B.S. in Vocational and Technical Education in 2016 from Empire State College and a Masters in Adult Education from Buffalo State College in 2017.
 He is pleased to have a chance to serve on Faculty Council as the site director for the Applied Technologies Center and hopes to become more involved in union leadership.
 Bill enjoys all outdoor activities including hiking, biking, camping, and fishing.
 He has two huge dogs that he loves to walk in all four seasons of weather and incredible beauty of New York State.
 He has enjoyed 28 years of marriage to his wonderful wife as they raised their son and daughter.